-These changes in temperatures are creating a change in the climate society lives in.
+These changes in temperatures are creating a change in the climate.
 While humans live in a microclimate, research on the change of temperature of the Earth’s surface has focused primarily on macroclimates.
-Suggestions for reducing the impact of urban heat island within a microclimate include increasing vegetation in an area, using reflective materials for roof tops, and using pavements that are modified to not absorb as much heat [10].
+Suggestions for reducing the impact of urban heat island within a microclimate include increasing vegetation in an area, using reflective materials for roof tops, and using pavements that are modified to absorb less heat [10].

 Research has shown that increased rates of heat mortality are a result of areas being more vulnerable to its effects.
 Differences in vulnerability exist depending on climate, culture, infrastructure, and other factors [3].
 Reid et al. mapped and analyzed 10 vulnerability factors for heat-related mortality within the United States and found that urban areas showed the highest vulnerability to heat [7].
 This vulnerability to heat then leads to extremes in temperature, which are associated with short-term increases in daily mortality [5].

 Thermal indices have been developed in order to describe the effect humans feel on their body based on the environment.
 This is used to attempt to quantify the exact effects that are felt on humans due to excess heat in urban environments.
 Gulyás et al. [1] conducted two field-surveys in Szeged, a South-Hungarian city.
 The study placed special emphasis to the human-biometeorological assessment of the microclimate of complex urban environments through the application of the thermal index Physiological Equivalent Temperature (PET).
 The study resulted in differences in the PET index as high as 15-20 °C due to the different irradiation and that the different modelled environments (only buildings, buildings and trees, and only trees) revealed significant alterations in the human comfort sensations between the situations [1].
 Taleghani et al. [8] modeled different thermal environments to understand how PET can change based on the layout of an urban environment.
 It was found that the duration of direct sun and mean radiant temperature (influenced by urban form) play the most important role in thermal comfort [8].
 Nastos et al. [13] analyzed the region of Athens, Greece by comparing the daily mortality with the daily values of PET and Universal Thermal Climate Index (UTCI).
-The comparison was completed by applying Pearson’s chi-squared test to find the probability of mortality relating to the thermal indices and it was concluded that the air temperature and PET/UTCI exceedances over specific thresholds depending on the distribution reveal that, very hot conditions are risk factors for the daily mortality [6].
+The comparison was completed by applying Pearson’s chi-squared test to find the probability of mortality relating to the thermal indices, and it was concluded that the air temperature and PET/UTCI exceedances over specific thresholds depending on the distribution reveal that, very hot conditions are risk factors for the daily mortality [6].

-The heat mitigation strategies can only be confirmed once monitored over long periods of time.
-Proper monitoring methods have yet to be developed.
-Voogt and Oke [12] performed a review on thermal remote sensing of urban areas and found that is mainly a qualitative description of thermal patterns and simple correlations.
+The heat mitigation strategies can only be confirmed once monitored over long periods of time, and proper monitoring methods have yet to be developed.
+Voogt and Oke [12] performed a review on thermal remote sensing of urban areas and found that it is mainly a qualitative description of thermal patterns and simple correlations.
 Improvements in the spatial and spectral resolution of current and next generation satellite-based sensors and high resolution portable thermal scanners will allow for the progress in the application of urban thermal remote sensing to study the climate of urban areas [12].
 A new method was introduced by Huang et al. [2] in which a spatiotemporal image fusion model is used to produce high spatiotemporal resolution LST data.
 This is done by combining the high spatial resolution of Landsat images the frequent coverage of Moderate Resolution Imaging Spectroradiometer (MODIS) images.
 This method accounts for the warming and cooling effect of ground objects in urban areas and establishes a new weight function to account for the effect of neighboring pixels [2].

 III.
 Methodology